-This is one of the main plot points of Catch Twenty Two.
+This is one of the main plot points of Catch-22.
 There are a certain number of missions each pilot has to fly before they can go home, but Colonel Cathcart keeps raising the number of missions before anybody gets to go home.

 A major part of the colony world of Harmony And Reason in the Rats, Bats and Vats novels.
 All 'Vats', or cloned citizens, are charged for the cost of being cloned, raised, and trained by the government.
 This charge is put to absurdly high compound interest, plus additional charges for mandatory 'luxuries' like training camps owned by Shareholders.
 If a Vat lives very frugally and has a very successful career, he might theoretically buy himself out of debt and purchase a single share in the colony before dying of old age (a Vat who owes money to the Colony cannot purchase shares).
 Why?
 Because only Shareholders can vote, and they don't want the Vats getting enfranchised.